back to top

 • Diaphragm Ring: The aperture is controlled by a ring within your lens.
 Every conventional lens has this ring.
 (Catadioptric or “mirror” telephoto lenses have a fixed aperture.)

-• F-Number: The f-number describes how large the aperture is.
+• F-Number: The f-number describes the aperture’s size.
 Larger numbers mean a smaller opening (narrow aperture).
 Smaller numbers mean larger openings (wide aperture).
 A large aperture is f/1.8, while f/22 is considered small.

 • Lenses: Prime lenses always have the widest apertures.
 They can be as large as f/0.85!
 The largest aperture available on zoom lenses is f/2.8.